 Pros and cons of braces

-Braces are an effective treatment for many significant orthodontic cases.
+Braces are an effective treatment for all types of orthodontic cases.
 They help close gaps and align teeth quickly.
-While current wires are less noticeable than the braces of the past, colorful elastics add some fun.
+Current wires are less noticeable than the braces of the past, and colorful elastics add some fun.

-If you are not a frequent flosser or brusher, you might find it difficult to get on a regular pace with both flossing and brushing teeth.
-It is important to keep your teeth clean when wearing braces, and certain foods and drinks must be avoided.
-If you play sports, you’ll need to use a mouthguard to protect your teeth while you play.
+It's important to keep your teeth clean when wearing metal braces, and certain foods and drinks must be avoided.
+If you're not a frequent flosser or brusher, you might find it difficult to keep up these habits.
+If you play sports, you’ll probably need to use a mouthguard to protect your teeth while you play.